Neither cards nor chess…

 Roman people played most of the different kinds of games that people play today.
 There are two important exceptions.
 The first one is chess.
 Chess did not come to Europe from India until the Islamic Empire, about 1000 AD.
 The second one is card games, which did not reach Europe from China until the late Middle Ages.

-Knucklebones is like jacks today.
+The game of knucklebones is like jacks today.
 You throw up one of the knucklebones and try to scoop up some of the other knucklebones and then catch the first one before it hits the ground.
 You can (and Roman kids did) also play with with any small stones.
-The Egyptians also played this game.

 The Romans also played games like checkers, and a lot of games where you moved pebbles from one square to another in a grid.
 We find these grids scratched into floor stones and floor tiles all over the Roman Empire, in houses, and by guardhouses, and in amphitheaters, wherever men or women, boys or girls, had some time to waste.

-For the Romans, physical fitness was not so much about the gods, but more about being able to fight in a war, and so it was not as much about being graceful and beautiful as it was about being tough.
-Roman people liked to watch boxing matches, for example.
+People in ancient Rome liked to watch boxing matches, for example.
 Roman boxers wore leather padding over their knuckles to keep from breaking a bone in their hand.
 But when they had a real fight – not just for practice – they added bits of metal to the padding to make padded brass knuckles, so they could really hurt each other.

 Learn by doing: play knucklebones with small stones